 4. Taking measures to help monitor capacity and usage

 While you can’t go back in time and measure your space pre-COVID-19, you can take action to measure usage going forward.
-Leading organizations worldwide are implementing sensor systems to help them track capacity, social distancing, and build a detailed understanding on how their space is performing.
-These data points are essential for evaluating your team’s return to the office, but also provide an invaluable benchmark moving into 2021 and beyond.
+Leading organizations worldwide are implementing sensor systems to help them track capacity and social distancing.
+Plus, workplace sensors help them build a detailed understanding on how their space is performing.
+These data points are essential for evaluating your team’s return to the office.
+Also, they provide an invaluable benchmark moving into 2021 and beyond.

 5. Supporting today’s needs while also considering the future beyond COVID-19

-2020’s viral pandemic is sure to have lasting effects on corporate real estate, college campuses, retail and hospitality environments for months to come—but what about beyond that?
-A successful real estate strategy ensures not only that bouncing back post COVID goes smoothly, but also that your organization is better prepared for whatever comes next.
-That’s why adopting a flexible technology platform that allows your employees to ease back into the office safely but also provides a meaningful benchmark for space usage is so important for progressing into the future.
-We may not have another viral pandemic quite like this, but we can have a system in place that helps us understand exactly how our space performs and supports a flexible working culture.
+2020’s viral pandemic is sure to have lasting effects on corporate real estate, college campuses, retail, and hospitality environments for months to come.
+But what about beyond that?
+To start, a successful real estate strategy ensures not only that bouncing back post COVID goes smoothly.
+But it also better prepares your organization for whatever comes next.
+That’s why it is vital to adopt a flexible technology platform that allows your employees to ease back into the office safely.
+Also, it will provide meaningful benchmark for space usage.
+As a result, this helps your company progress into the future.
+We may not have another viral pandemic quite like this.
+But you can have a system in place that helps you understand exactly how your space performs and supports a flexible working culture.